Syndactyly (sin-DAK-tuh-lee) is when a baby is born with two or more fingers or toes joined or "webbed" together.

 A baby can have syndactyly in one or both hands or feet.

-Syndactyly happens before a baby is born.
+Syndactyly develops before a baby is born.
 It is not caused by anything a mother did or didn't do while pregnant.
 When a baby's hands and feet are first forming, they're shaped like mittens.
 Then the digits (the fingers and toes) divide.

 In babies with syndactyly, the fingers or toes do not divide completely.